dimitarpg13/gymnasium-demo/docs/CartpoleEnvironment.md

 This yields $3 \times 3 \times 6 \times 3 = 162$ regions corresponding to all of the combinations of the intervals.

+Each box is imagined to contain a _local demon_

 ### Using and Implementing Deep Q Network

 We use $Q$ function to define a target for the current state $s$.